I was six hours removed from the Eastern timezone and nearing the end of a happy trip to visit my sister in Germany on January 6th.

 My dad vanished slowly over 13 years following a stroke until he finally passed away in 2014.
 It was his stroke first, and then later his death and my own tough summer that followed which impressed upon me the desire to better express love and affection for the people I appreciated.

 I started calling my cousin Sam my “brother cousin” and my friends “brothers.”
-Christy and I were no stranger to saying we loved and cared for the other – not as a passionate gesture, but as one of sincere appreciation that the other existed.
-It’s one I exercise with my closest friends – my river friends, my train friends, my circle of pals, my old filmmaking buddies — there’s not a good friend on the railroad that I haven’t hugged and told them I appreciated them.
+Christy and I were no stranger to saying we loved and cared for the other – not as a romantic gesture, but as one of sincere appreciation that the other existed.
+It’s one I exercise often with my closest friends – my river friends, my train friends, my circle of pals, my old filmmaking buddies — there’s not a good friend on the railroad that I haven’t hugged and told them I appreciated them and loved them.
 Imagine dudes in overalls hugging after playing train all weekend.
 It happens.

-In the days after Christy’s death, I told my significant other that “sometimes I may love on you a little harder” because as silly as it sounds, the opportunity may not be there one day – and Christy’s passing, preceded by my dad’s, was just more evidence of that.
+In the days after Christy’s death, I told my girlfriend that “sometimes I may love on you a little harder” because as silly as it sounds, the opportunity may not be there one day.
 You don’t always get a choice as to when and how good people go away – but you do get to chose how to love them while they’re here.

 Christy’s legacies are many: the impact she had on the community, her family, her workplace, her friends.
 Others certainly have more memories and moments than I ever could.
 It doesn’t make a lot of sense to lose someone like her.
 But I suppose death isn’t known for its sensibility.

 I’ve been dependably busy and dependably remote.
 I’ve been dependably avoidant.
 I’ve been dependably funny.
 And sometime last summer I felt my dependably slip away some.
 I have been dependably not-courageous.
-I like to think that I’ve had a number of incredible opportunities to become dependably good again, too.
+I like to think that I’ve had several incredible opportunities to become dependably good again, too.

 If these words have given you pause for even the briefest moment, pick up the phone and send obnoxious, loving texts to your people.
 Call them.
 Send them a picture.
 Make them laugh.
 Love on them a little harder, please.
 Love them and share the reasons why they make your eyes wet.
-Share with them your unabashed gratitude, your sincerity, your tears, warmth and affection.
-One day you won’t be able to, so do it now.
+One day you won’t be able to tell them, so tell them now.

 Dependable goodness asks for dependable company.
 And I hope as I get older, and as the number people in my life who mean something get smaller, I hope I can be more like my friend, who was always dependably, wonderfully good.